nnttoo/indonesiaaddselector/Readme.md

 To make that data cross-domain accessible, to retrieve data I use iframe and postmessage instead of ajax.

-I recommend you copy the <b>docs</b> folder on your own hosting, but to make it easy, you can also use the src script tag that points to this github page, although I don't know the extent to which the github page can be relied upon if used for many websites.
+I recommend you copy the **docs** folder on your own hosting, but to make it easy, you can also use the src script tag that points to this github page, although I don't know the extent to which the github page can be relied upon if used for many websites.

 Examples of uses :